bhklab/handbook/docs/resources/Grants/budgets.md

     ![Budget Form](img/UHN_budget_application_requirements.png)
 1. Once you've submitted, you'll receive an email with feedback from the grants office and whether you're approved for submission.

----

-Budgets need to be sent to <grants@uhn.ca> for approval.
-In email, include:

-- Budget outline
-- Project proposal
-- What grant is being applied for
-- Principal applicant name
-- Deadline for submission
-- If the grant is multi-institutional